mark-watson/Clojure-AI-Book/manuscript/libpython.md

 ## Using the Hugging Face Transformer Models for Question Answering

-Deep learning NLP libraries like BERT and Transformers have changed the landscape for applications like translation and question answering.
+Deep learning NLP libraries like BERT and and other types of Transformer models have changed the landscape for applications like translation and question answering.
 Here we use a Hugging Face Transformer Model to answer questions when provided with a block of text that contains the answer to the questions.
 Before looking at the code for this example, let's look at how it is used:

 {lang=clojure",linenos=on}
 ~~~~~~~~